Edward M. Fram: Early life

 Ezekiel), originally from Kirkuk and known more widely as a Bombay merchant, from a distinguished Sephardic family.
 Edward’s sister, Bernadette, pre-deceased him at a young age.
 Edward had a painting commissioned to commemorate his sister and his first-born child was given ‘Bernadette’ as a middle name in her honour.
 Edward also had a large number of half-siblings from both his mother’s first marriage and Ezekiel’s two marriages (to Simah Bit Khatoon [? - 1906] and Lulu Mitana [1889-1922], respectively).
-One of his half-sisters was the one-time Congress Party agent Mozelle Ephraim Ezekiel Sofaer.
+One of his half-sisters was the one-time Congress Party agent Mozelle Ephraim Ezekiel Sofaer, recruited by Sarojini Naidu.
 Through Ezekiel Ephraim, Abraham David Sofaer is a half-first cousin, once removed.

 Business activities

 Insurance

 Living and working in Basra in what was then the Ottoman Empire, Edward Fram was a key figure in the country's modern insurance industry, as the owner of one of Iraq's first insurance agencies operating under the Insurance Companies Act No. 74 (1 April 1936).
 This was the first Iraqi law passed to specifically regulate the industry.
 Prior to this, only 3 insurance companies were known to be operating in Iraq, under the Ottoman Commercial Law of 9 August 1904, one of which was the General Accident Fire and Life Assurance Corporation (now Aviva Insurance Ltd.) from 1928.
 By the time of the nationalisation of the industry in 1964, there were still just 15 branches and agencies of regional (Arab) and foreign insurance companies across Iraq, including Egypt's Al-Chark Insurance Company.
 Al-Chark (part of Misr Insurance since 2007) was the first to set up an agency in Transjordan towards the end of the 1940s and was one of the first in Iraq, where Edward Fram acted as their agent from as early as 1936.
 Fram also represented France's oldest insurer L’Union de Paris (later UAP, now part of AXA) and other insurance companies, along with Shafiq Ades, Andrew Weir, 1st Baron Inverforth and other notable businessmen.

 Agents and representatives of L'Union de Paris, Baghdad Branch.
 Edward Fram (top right), Clement Shammas (top left).
 In 1966, Shammas was appointed by Iraq’s then Prime Minister Abdul Rahman al-Bazzaz as the head of the Iraqi Insurance Organisation (abolished in 1988).
 Taken by A.Abbosh & Co., photographer who held the Royal Warrant to H.M. the King of Iraq; date unknown.